jagorev/PassaParola/README.md

 ## 🎮 How to Play

-1.  **Roll the Dice**: Click the **"🎲 Mescola Dadi"** button to generate a new combination of letters and start the 30-second countdown.
+1.  **Roll the Dice**: Click the **"🎲 Mescola Dadi"** button to generate a new combination of letters.
+The 30-second timer starts automatically!
-3.  **Find Words**: Write down on a piece of paper all the meaningful words you can form with the visible letters.
+2.  **Find Words**: Write down on a piece of paper all the meaningful words you can form with the visible letters.
     *   Words must have at least **4 letters**.
-4.  **Calculate Score**: When time runs out, compare words with other players.
+3.  **Calculate Score**: When time runs out, compare words with other players.
     *   **4 Letters**: 1 point
     *   **5 Letters**: 2 points
     *   **6+ Letters**: 3 or more points